Back to DWU AI Articles

 Scope & Methodology

 This article explains the Annual Financial Report (ACFR), GASB accounting standards, and practical guidance for reading airport financial statements.
-The content reflects GASB pronouncements current as of June 2026, including GASB 103 ( for fiscal years ending June 30, 2026 and later).
+The content reflects GASB pronouncements current as of June 2026, including GASB 103 (for fiscal years beginning after June 15, 2025).
 DWU Consulting has reviewed 140+ airport ACFRs and financial reports to validate explanations and identify common reporting patterns.
 Data references include proprietary analysis of Days Cash on Hand and Cost Per Enplaned Passenger (CPE) metrics across a diversified sample of public airports.
 This guide is educational in nature; readers can consult qualified accountants and bond counsel for specific applications to their airport's financial reporting or covenant compliance.

 A. Introduction